Cara N. Love, PhD

 Connecting Systems and Ideas

-Cara’s research is deeply interdisciplinary, integrating immunology, genomics, ecology, evolutionary biology, ecotoxicology, and disease and cancer biology to investigate how chronic exposure to anthropogenic stressors shape health and population dynamics.
+Cara's research is deeply interdisciplinary, drawing on genomics, ecology, evolutionary biology, ecotoxicology, immunology, disease and cancer biology to investigate how chronic exposure to novel stressors shape physiological function, immune competence, and population-level health outcomes.

 Informing conservation, scientific theory, and mechanisms important to individual and population health